ysufender/JASL/docs/LANGUAGE_REFERENCE.md

 }
 ```

 Save this snippet into a file named `hello.jasl`.
-Now do: `jasl hello.jasl`.
+Now do: `jaslc hello.jasl`.

-> That is assuming you have successfully added `jasl` and `jasl_install` executables to the PATH of your system,
+> That is assuming you have successfully added `jaslc` and `jasl_install` executables to the PATH of your system,
 or used `jasl_install` to create symlinks to somewhere on the PATH of your system.
 > If you haven't yet, you have to type the path to JASL manually.